ondrej-langr/toolbox/packages/bob-plugin-recommended/README.md

-# @ondrej-langr/bob-plugin-recommended
+# @tsuru/plugin-recommended

-Starting plugin for any bob project or workspace.
+Starting plugin for any Tsuru project or workspace.
 Includes every template and command that user or business can benefit from greatly.

 ## Supported engines